akashgardas/akashgardas/README.md

 - 👋 Hi, I’m @akashgardas
-- 👀 I’m interested in making projects.
+- 👀 Interested in solving problems.
-- 🌱 I’m currently learning c
+- 🌱 C Prgrammer.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I would like to join a team.
-- 📫 How to reach me ...
+- 📫 Twitter: @ProgramAkash

 <!---
 akashgardas/akashgardas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.